shira1008/Store-Project/README.md

 # Comfy store 🏪
 A furniture store - Comfy.
 I used an API from a Udemy course( JS Course ), Created the functionality using JS.
-U can add to cart, filter by price , by brand , search and more.
+U can add to cart, filter by price , by company , search and more.

 ## index.html
 ### index.js